jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 This wraps up the description, theory, practice, design, implementation, et al. associated with the Interpreter Design Pattern. __Congratulations if you made it this far.__

-I have one more follow up Interpreter blog, but it will be feature the DSL I designed and implemented in my career and some of the experienced our team had with the pattern.
+I have one more follow up Interpreter blog, but it will feature the DSL I designed and implemented in my career and some of the experienced our team had with the pattern.
 It will not present any new Interpreter concepts or details.

 # References
 See: [Interpreter Design Pattern Introduction/References](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html#references) for overall references.